 Borrowing money can be a tricky undertaking for first-time homebuyers, but that’s long been the case in communities of color, where disparities in lending are a reality in the industry.

-He added that he’s also seen racial disparities in lending during his time in the industry.
 For instance, appraisers often know very little, if anything, about the neighborhoods where they are appraising homes, and that leads to problems.
 Dumas has come across deals where the buyer is willing to pay the asking price, or near it, only for an appraiser to undercut the seller by tens of thousands of dollars.

 “There may be a need for more appraisers of color and more appraisers who live and work in the neighborhoods where they appraise,” he said.
 “For you to tell us it’s not worth that diminishes the value for the neighborhood overall.”